Bass Pro Shops 150 Series Rules

 iv.
 Teams are allowed to leave the boat and seek safe shelter in bad weather when danger may be imminent, at which time all fishing must cease.

-9. Permitted Fishing Methods: Only artificial lures may be used with the exception of pork trailers and biodegradable soft baits.
+9. Permitted Fishing Methods: Only artificial lures may be used except for pork trailers and biodegradable soft baits.
 Only one fishing rod per angler may be used at any one time.
-Additional rods may be in the boat and ready for use; however, each cast and retrieve must be completed before another cast is attempted or rod is used.
 Trolling as a method of fishing is prohibited.
 Switching or sharing fish with other teams or individuals will result in immediate disqualification.
 All bass must be caught alive in a conventional and sporting manner.
 When sight fishing, all fish must be hooked inside the mouth to be counted as a legal fish (this will be a polygraph question).
 All angling must be conducted from the boat.
 At no time may a Contestant leave the boat to land a fish, or to make the boat more accessible to fishing waters.

 10. Sportsmanship and Conduct: All teams are required to follow high standards of sportsmanship, courtesy, safety and conservation.
 Any infraction of these fundamental sporting principles will be deemed cause for disqualification.
 Maximum courtesy must be practiced at all times, especially with regard to boating and angling in the vicinity of non‐competitors who may be on tournament waters.
 Any act of an angler, which reflects unfavorably upon Bass Pro Shops or ABA's effort to promote safety, fisheries conservation, clean waters, and courtesy, shall be reason for disqualification.
 The following conduct will not be permitted and cause for disqualification: